huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_gateway.md

 * `internal_network_id` - (Optional) ID of the network this nat gateway connects to.
     Changing this creates a new nat gateway.

+* `enterprise_project_id` - (Optional) The enterprise project id of the nat gateway.
+    Changing this creates a new nat gateway.

 ## Attributes Reference

 The following attributes are exported: